-1. With respect to market access through the modes of supply identified in subparagraph (a) of Article 7.2 (Definitions), each Party shall accord services and service suppliers of another Party treatment no less favourable than that provided for under the terms, limitations and conditions agreed and specified in its Schedule in Annex XIII (Schedules of Specific Commitments).
-(6)

-- (6) If a Party undertakes a market-access commitment in relation to the supply of a service through the mode of supply referred to in subparagraph (a) (i) of Article 7.2 (Definitions) and if the cross-border movement of capital is an essential part of the service itself, that Party is thereby committed to allow such movement of capital.
-If a Party undertakes a market-access commitment in relation to the supply of a service through the mode of supply referred to in subparagraph (a) (iii) of Article 7.2 (Definitions), it is thereby committed to allow related transfers of capital into its territory. - 2.
-In sectors where market-access commitments are undertaken, the measures which a Party shall not maintain or adopt either on the basis of a regional subdivision or on the basis of its entire territory, unless otherwise specified in its Schedule, are defined as: - (a) limitations on the number of service suppliers whether in the form of numerical quotas, monopolies, exclusive service suppliers or the requirements of an economic needs test; - (b) limitations on the total value of service transactions or assets in the form of numerical quotas or the requirement of an economic needs test; - (c) limitations on the total number of service operations or on the total quantity of service output expressed in terms of designated numerical units in the form of quotas or the requirement of an economic needs test; (7) - (7) This subparagraph does not cover measures of a Party which limit inputs for the supply of services. - (d) limitations on the total number of natural persons that may be employed in a particular service sector or that a service supplier may employ and who are necessary for, and directly related to, the supply of a specific service in the form of numerical quotas or the requirement of an economic needs test; - (e) measures which restrict or require specific types of legal entity or joint venture through which a service supplier may supply a service; and - (f) limitations on the participation of foreign capital in terms of maximum percentage limit on foreign shareholding or the total value of individual or aggregate foreign investment.
+- 1. With respect to market access through the modes of supply identified in subparagraph (a) of Article 7.2 (Definitions), each Party shall accord services and service suppliers of another Party treatment no less favourable than that provided for under the terms, limitations and conditions agreed and specified in its Schedule in Annex XIII (Schedules of Specific Commitments). - 2.
+In sectors where market-access commitments are undertaken, the measures which a Party shall not maintain or adopt either on the basis of a regional subdivision or on the basis of its entire territory, unless otherwise specified in its Schedule, are defined as: - (a) limitations on the number of service suppliers whether in the form of numerical quotas, monopolies, exclusive service suppliers or the requirements of an economic needs test; - (b) limitations on the total value of service transactions or assets in the form of numerical quotas or the requirement of an economic needs test; - (c) limitations on the total number of service operations or on the total quantity of service output expressed in terms of designated numerical units in the form of quotas or the requirement of an economic needs test;7 - (d) limitations on the total number of natural persons that may be employed in a particular service sector or that a service supplier may employ and who are necessary for, and directly related to, the supply of a specific service in the form of numerical quotas or the requirement of an economic needs test; - (e) measures which restrict or require specific types of legal entity or joint venture through which a service supplier may supply a service; and - (f) limitations on the participation of foreign capital in terms of maximum percentage limit on foreign shareholding or the total value of individual or aggregate foreign investment.